United States v. Flynn

 In May 2020, the United States Department of Justice (DOJ) filed a motion to dismiss the charge against Flynn with prejudice, asserting that it no longer believed it could prove beyond a reasonable doubt that Flynn had made false statements to the FBI or that the statements, even if false, were materially false in regards to the FBI's investigation.
 Sullivan then appointed an amicus, John Gleeson, to prepare an argument against dismissal.
 Sullivan also allowed amici to file briefs regarding the dismissal motion.

-Powell filed an emergency petition for a writ of mandamus in the Circuit Court of Appeals for the District of Columbia, asking (1) that Judge Sullivan be ordered to grant the government's motion to dismiss, (2) for Sullivan's amicus appointment of Gleeson to be vacated, and (3) for the case be assigned to another judge for any additional proceedings.
+Powell filed an emergency petition for a writ of mandamus in the Circuit Court of Appeals for the District of Columbia, asking (1) that Judge Sullivan be ordered to grant the government's motion to dismiss, (2) for Sullivan's amicus appointment of Gleeson to be vacated, and (3) for the case to be assigned to another judge for any additional proceedings.
 The appellate court panel assigned to the case ordered Sullivan to respond, and briefs were also filed by the DOJ and amici.
 In June 2020, the appeals court panel ruled 2–1 in favor of Flynn on the first two requests, and the panel unanimously rejected the third request.
 Judge Sullivan petitioned the Court of Appeals for an en banc rehearing, a request opposed by Flynn and the DOJ.
 The appellate court granted Sullivan's petition and vacated the panel's ruling.
 The case was ultimately dismissed as moot after President Trump pardoned Flynn.

 Background

 Michael Flynn

 Flynn is a retired lieutenant general in the United States Army who had served as head of the Defense Intelligence Agency.
 In February 2016, Flynn was asked to serve as an adviser to the Trump campaign.
 He was viewed as a major asset to the Trump campaign, which had previously struggled to find support among members of the United States Armed Forces.
 At one point, Flynn had even been vetted as a potential candidate for Vice President by Trump.
 Trump's enlistment of Flynn to his campaign also marked a clear schism between Trump's foreign policy and that of the outgoing Obama Administration; whereas relations between the United States and Russia had become strained following conflicts in Ukraine and Syria, Flynn had publicly advocated for the United States and Russia to work more closely together to combat ISIS in 2015 and had spoken at a gala honoring the ten year anniversary of the Russian state-owned television network RT.
-Moreover, Flynn had been publicly critical of then President Barack Obama at the time of Flynn's retirement, stating that America was now less safe to the threat of Islamic Terrorism than it had been prior to the September 11 attacks in 2001.
+Moreover, Flynn had been publicly critical of then President Barack Obama at the time of Flynn's retirement, stating that America was now less safe from the threat of Islamic terrorism than it had been prior to the September 11 attacks of 2001.
 On November 18, 2016, Flynn accepted President-elect Trump's offer for the position of National Security Advisor, and Flynn was sworn in on January 22, 2017, briefly serving as the National Security Advisor under President Trump.